 - Border Community Alliance

 - Santa Cruz Council on Aging Inc.

 - SCCFRA Foundation, Inc.

-The Santa Cruz Community Foundation will open its 2018 grant round for nonprofit organizations in Santa Cruz County in August 2018.
+The Santa Cruz Community Foundation will open its 2020 grant round for nonprofit organizations in Santa Cruz County in October 2020.
 Requests up to $5,000 will be considered.
-Proposals must fall within established guidelines; only one application will be accepted per organization.
-The grant period is for one year: December 1, 2018 – December 30, 2019.
 The applicant must be a 501(c)(3) in good standing, conducting charitable work in Santa Cruz County.
 The organization must have local leadership in the form of a board of directors or advisory committee, local financial support, and local program management and accountability.